 Treadmill Walking Workout

-Treadmill walking workout is no different than outdoor walking workout the only difference is that you are walking on treadmill and not going anywhere.
-Fundamentally walking and running are similar the only difference is that, given equal conditions, the heart rate increases more during running than when walking normally.
-(Except from race-walking this can raise the heart rate to running levels).
+Treadmill walking workouts are no different than outdoor walking workouts.
+The only difference is that you are walking on treadmill and not going anywhere.
+Fundamentally, walking and running are similar; the only difference is that, given equal conditions, the heart rate increases more during running, than when walking normally.
+(Except from treadmill power walking; this can raise the heart rate to running levels).

-At same time, there is considerably less pounding approximately half for the average person endured by your body when walking, because your legs don’t travel as far, as fast or as high as they do when running .
+At the same time, there is considerably less pounding; approximately half for the average person endured by your body when walking, because your legs don’t travel as far, as fast or as high as they do when running .

-Working out on treadmill is different than out door walking treadmill walking workout is great way to start the morning and stay health.
+Working out on a treadmill is different from outdoor walking.
+A treadmill walking workout is a great way to start the morning and stay health.

 Reduce your speed by 0.5 mph and note the setting that’s your steady-state training pace.
 After at least 3 minutes at that pace of your exercise treadmill walking workout, check your heart rate.
 It should be within 60 to 85 percent of your predicted maximum heart rate.
 If it’s higher, reduce the speed.

-With treadmill walking exercise you will find that increasing the incline to 3 to 5 percent won’t make a huge difference in your perception of the workout.
-However once you reach about 7 to 8 percent, you will definitely feel as if you’re going up.
-Use inclines of 10 percent or more sparingly because they are intense.
+With treadmill walking exercises, you will find that increasing the incline betwee 3 and 5 percent won’t make a huge difference in your perception of the workout.
+However, once you reach about 7 to 8 percent, you will definitely feel as if you’re going up.
+Use inclines of 10 percent or more sparingly, because they are intense.

-Since treadmill walking is preformed indoors you need to add an approximately 1 percent incline, this 1 percent incline makes up the same amount of energy as the wind resistance you encounter when walking outdoors, but doesn’t encounter on a treadmill.
+Since treadmill walking is done indoors, you need to add approximately 1 percent of incline.
+This 1 percent incline makes up the same amount of energy as the wind resistance you encounter when walking outdoors, but would not encounter on a treadmill.

 20 minute treadmill walking workout

 This 20 minute treadmill walking exercise is designed for the sole purpose of burning calories.
-You will not see significant gains in cardiovascular function or capacity, but you will keep the metabolic furnace fired up, this workout is designed to improve your fitness and increase your heart rate.
-Exercising it doesn’t always have to be intense workout to get maximum results, with less intense you can achieve the same result by continually switching intensity and duration your body will inevitably respond.
+You will not see significant gains in cardiovascular function or capacity, but you will keep the metabolic furnace fired up.
+This workout is designed to improve your fitness and increase your heart rate.
+Exercising doesn’t always have to be an intense workout to get maximum results.
+With a less intense workout, you can achieve the same result; by continually switching intensity and duration, your body will inevitably respond.

-The fallowing is an example of 20 minute exercise treadmill walking workout.
+The following is an example of a 20 minute exercise treadmill walking workout.

 Minutes